JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 `var name = "James";`
 `name.slice(0,1);` - would mean that the J is being selected.
 Programmers always start from 0, so although 'James' has 5 letters, S would be 4 (as J is 0).
 In order to grab the last letter though -
 `name.slice(4,5);`
+The start of the splice is the first number of the array you want, and the last number of the splice is the end represents where the index stops.
+- The `concat()` method can help to combine 2 different types of arrays (and returns a new array).

 - `word.toUppercase()` - can turn every single character in a string to uppercase.
 Same with `word.toLower`